jejikeh/invaders/README.md

-# Jai Invaders rewritten in Odin
+# Jai Invaders rewritten in Golang

 This is clone of Invaders example from Jai Language developed by Jonathan Blow.
-It's rewritten in [Odin](https://odin-lang.org/) language.
+It's rewritten in Golang apparently.